 Experiments in Combined Experiments in Combined Print Media is an intermediate print course that focuses on strategies for Print Media creating work that combines traditional and non-traditional print based media and a wide range of image sources.
 In addition, students will explore ways of combining print media with non-printed media, threedimensional objects, and time-based media.
 The work created in this course requests openness to the possibility of how printed media can function from a framed image on a wall to a wide variety of contexts.
 In addition to assigned projects and recommended readings, there will be critiques, image lectures on related work with an emphasis on contemporary practice and context.
-Prerequisite: Minimum of two 200 level Print studio courses or permission of instructor.
-This course also fulfills the Junior interdisciplinary Intermedia requirement.
+Prerequisite: Senior standing